-The university will take prompt and equitable action to eliminate relationship violence and sexual misconduct, prevent its recurrence, and repair the harm that has been caused.
-When the conduct has a propensity to create a hostile, manipulative, or coercive environment on campus, the university obligates itself to respond in support of all parties involved, the campus community, and others who have been impacted.
-EMU commits itself to proactively build a campus community that prioritizes health and safety.
-The university strives to achieve this by ensuring the safety of those who have been harmed, holding accountable those who have done harm, and addressing the root causes of relationship violence and sexual misconduct.
+Eastern Mennonite University (EMU or the University) is committed to establishing and maintaining a community rich in equality and free from all forms of discrimination and harassment.
+Sexual harassment, relationship violence, and other forms of sexual misconduct are prohibited at EMU.
+The University will take prompt and equitable action to eliminate sexual harassment, relationship violence, and other sexual misconduct and prevent its recurrence.
+When the conduct has a propensity to create a hostile, manipulative, or coercive environment on campus, the University obligates itself to respond in support of all parties involved, the campus community, and others who have been impacted.
+The University strives to achieve this by ensuring the safety of those who have been harmed and holding accountable those who have done harm, consistent with its mission, values, and Life Together commitment.

-In order to establish and maintain a campus community that values the dignity of all, this policy and resolution procedure commits the university to:
+In order to establish and maintain a campus community that values the dignity of all, this policy and resolution procedure commits the University to:

-understand how to report such misconduct;
+- Understand how to report such misconduct;

-support those who have been harmed and hold persons accountable for established violations of this policy; and
+- Support those who have been harmed and hold persons accountable for established violations of this policy; and

 - No labels